COVID-19 IN THE BALKANS

 National Lock Down

 Currently, all those who work in administration and public institutions have returned to their workplace, following some rules.
-People do not have a curfew anymore they can continue to run errands freely.
-Supermarkets, stores, and drugstores, bars, and restaurants can be open all day but they must follow social distancing rules and everyone should have masks.
+Supermarkets, stores, and drugstores, bars, and restaurants can be open until 22:00 but they must follow social distancing rules and everyone should have masks.

 Traveling in Albania